 In 1792 a Frenchman named Dominique-Jean Larrey created an ambulance service for wounded men.
 The US Ambulance Corps was formed in 1862.
 The first civilian hospital ambulance service started in Cincinnati, Ohio, USA in 1866.

 However hospitals could do little for the sick except care for them till anesthetics were developed in the 1840s and antiseptic surgery was invented in 1865.
-In the mid-19th century women like Florence Nightingale and Mary Seacole reformed nursing.

 A brief history of Dentistry